How to Repot Ponytail Palm: 3 Critical Steps (With Photos!)

 Bottom (left to right): succulent soil and perlite

-I actually ended up using both pumice and perlite because I didn’t have enough pumice.
+I actually ended up using both ¼" pumice (link to Amazon) and perlite because I didn't have enough pumice.
 In the end I used 4 parts succulent soil mixed with 1 part pumice and 1 part of perlite.

 Mix up everything until homogeneous, and you're ready to go.
 I like to repot outdoors so I added everything in my wheelbarrow and mixed it up there.